tenzir/tenzir/web/blog/matching-yara-rules-in-byte-pipelines/index.md

 Each event represents a rule match on a rule string.
 The output has a `rule` field that describes the metadata of the rule, and a `matches` array with a list of all matches for a given rule string.
-Each match includes the string `identifier`, e.g., `$foo`, the matching data, and details about the location of the match.
+Each match includes the string `identifier`, e.g., `$foo`, an excerpt of the matching data in field `data` as blob,[^1] and details about the location of the match.

+[^1]: JSON doesn't distinguish binary blobs from strings.
+However, our type
+    system does, so we encode blob values as Base64-encoded strings for formats that do not have a native blog representation.

 ## Mixing and matching loaders